earlyann/Stock_predictions/README.md

 Matplotlib: Data visualization

 ### Methods:
-- Data collection and preprocessing: I obtained and preprocessed a dataset from the UCI Machine Learning Repository.
+- Data collection and preprocessing: I obtained and preprocessed a dataset from the UCI Machine Learning Repository, ensuring data quality and usability.
-- Feature engineering: I created SVM model inputs from the dataset, representing stock-picking concept weights.
+- Feature engineering: I transformed the dataset into SVM model inputs by extracting stock-picking concept weights.
-- Model training: I trained the SVM, Balanced Random Forest, and Easy Ensemble models using scikit-learn and imbalanced-learn libraries.
+- Model training: Utilizing the scikit-learn and imbalanced-learn libraries, I trained the SVM, Balanced Random Forest, and Easy Ensemble models.
-- Model evaluation: I assessed performance using accuracy, precision, and recall metrics.
+- Model evaluation: I gauged each model's performance using accuracy, precision, and recall metrics to determine their effectiveness.

 ### Project Description

-I utilized a dataset containing historical US stock market data and stock-picking concept weights from a weighted scoring stock selection model to predict stocks' annual returns.
+I leveraged a dataset containing historical US stock market data and stock-picking concept weights derived from a weighted scoring stock selection model to predict stocks' annual returns.

-Visualizing the data in pair plots allowed me to see the relationship between the concepts.
-The diagonal plots were histograms of each feature.
-The most notable observation was the scarcity of negative annual results.
-This prompted me to fine-tune each model to successfully predict instances of the minority class (negative annual results).
+To visualize the relationships between the various stock-picking concepts, I employed pair plots, which included histograms of each feature along the diagonal.
+A key observation was the relative scarcity of negative annual results, which prompted me to fine-tune each model to successfully predict instances of the minority class (negative annual results).

 ![Screen Shot 2023-03-28 at 1 24 41 PM](https://user-images.githubusercontent.com/119711479/228333578-81031976-d88e-47b0-a92e-c67ba026b3f5.png)

 Each model input (X1-X6) represented weights of Large B/P, Large ROE, Large S/P, Large Return Rate in the last quarter, Large Market Value, and Small Systematic Risk concepts.
 The output was a binary label indicating positive or negative annual return based on a 0.0 threshold.
 Higher weights implied stronger emphasis on the corresponding concept.
-Each model learned the relationship between stock-picking concept weights (X1-X6) and the binary label to make predictions.
+Each model was designed to learn the relationship between stock-picking concept weights (X1-X6) and the binary label in order to make predictions.

-Once trained, each model predicted annual returns based on concept weights.
-This shows the training, hypertuning and testing of the SVM model.
+After training, each model could predict annual returns based on the concept weights.
+The training, hypertuning, and testing of the SVM model are depicted in the following images.

 ![Screen Shot 2023-03-28 at 1 23 13 PM](https://user-images.githubusercontent.com/119711479/228333905-53230cc8-ff5c-41b8-87f3-01f1db1c86ec.png)
 ![Screen Shot 2023-03-28 at 1 24 00 PM](https://user-images.githubusercontent.com/119711479/228333930-1a3dd474-15d6-4acc-9045-af47ef8eca4b.png)